Johnmiicheal/Johnmiicheal/README.md

 ...Johnmicheal...

-Already a twitch streamer...Do not subscribe
+Not a regular twitch streamer...Do not subscribe ❌

-I am also interested in JavaScript for web applications and native mobile apps...
-I won't be doing this for long
+I am also interested in JavaScript for web applications and native mobile apps

 <!--